Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/call-microsoft-graph-api.md

 The path URL resource names and query parameters are case insensitive.
 However, values you assign, entity IDs, and other base64 encoded values are case sensitive.

-A few API calls basic programming patterns are shown in the following section.
+A few basic programming patterns calls to the API are shown in the following section.

 <a name="msg_nav_from_set_to_member"> </a>
 ###Navigation from a set to a member